charliecrouse/bookmarks-backend/README.md

-# Authentication Service for a Hasura Application
+# Backend API for a bookmarks application